DS-223-2025-Fall/group-3/university_app/notebook/README.md

 ## Database Tables

-The notebook creates two additional tables:
+The notebook creates one additional table:
 1. `recommendation_results`: Stores recommendation outputs
-2. `ab_test_assignments`: Stores A/B test group assignments

-These tables are created automatically when you run the "Create Database Tables for Results" cell in the notebook.
+This table is created automatically when you run the "Create Database Tables for Results" cell in the notebook.

 ## Usage